hapijs/hapi/API.md

         - `'private'` - mark the response as suitable only for private caching.
     - `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.
-    - `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route expire.
+    - `expiresAt` - time of day expressed in 24h notation using the 'HH:MM' format, at which point all cache records for the route expire.
 Cannot be used together with `expiresIn`.

 - `cors` - the [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows